pranayahirwar/jspider-mern-stack-notes/javascript/UnaryOperator.md

 # Unary Operator

-Operator which only need one operand to complete it's operation is knows as Unary operator.
+Operator which only need one operand to start it's operation is knows as Unary operator.

-> Unary operator also return something.
+> Unary operator also return some value after evaluation.

-There are 4 types of Unary Operator in JS
 1. Pre-Increment (++var) updated value of var value is returned
 2. Post-Increment (var++) value before update will be returned
 3. Pre-Decrement (--var) updated value of var value is returned
 4. Post-Decrement (var--) value before update will be returned

 ---

-### Exercise of Unary Operator
+## Exercise of Unary Operator

 Tell the values of B variable in below codes using all types of above Unary operator

 - Pre-Increment (++var)

 ```javascript
 let a = 10;
 let b;